Rainfall deficiencies ease in Queensland but persist in other areas

 Impact of recent rainfall on deficits

-The Drought Statement, issued on 9 January 2018, discusses rainfall deficits over Australia for the 7-month (June 2017–December 2017) and 10-month (March 2017–December 2017) periods.
-The rainfall deficit map is available for this period as well as for standard periods.
+The Drought Statement, issued on 5 April 2018, discusses rainfall deficits over Australia for the 12-month (April 2017–March 2018) period.
+Rainfall deficit maps are available for these periods as well as for standard periods.

-The maps below show the percentage of mean rainfall that has been received for the rainfall deficit period for the 7- and 10-month periods ending 16 January 2018.
+The maps below show the percentage of mean rainfall that has been received for the rainfall deficit period for the 12-month periods ending 17 April 2018.

 Product code: IDCKGRWAR0